Oskar Rosenfeld: World War II

 In 1939, Rosenfeld's wife emigrated to England in anticipation of him following, but the outbreak of Second World War made his emigration impossible.
 In November 1941, Rosenfeld was deported to the Łódź Ghetto in Poland, along with 5,000 Jews from Prague.
 From June 1942 on, he worked in the Ghetto archive, where he took part in publication of the community's chronicle and wrote for its lexicon.
+His notebooks from this time were later published.

 Death and afterward

 In August 1944, Oskar Rosenfeld was deported to Auschwitz, where he was killed in a gas chamber.

 His diary, written in the ghetto between 17 February 1942 and 28 July 1944 in a series of fifteen school notebooks, is kept at Yad Vashem in Jerusalem.